DDS-P2/prompt2/README.md

 NOTE: The WebPage will show the output for all Bash and Python scripts currently located in the document root directory!

-## Environment Creation (Not Required For Use)
+## Setup
-- This just explains how I configured Apache2 and the Git Server using CGI scripts and git hooks
+- This explains how I configured the environment and is NOT necessary for use

 General steps I took to create this environment:
 1. Create Local Git Server